GX: a GPU-native gyrokinetic turbulence code for tokamak and stellarator design: Numerical benchmarks

 \subsubsection{Nonlinear results}

-Moving on to the nonlinear version of this test case, \cref{fig:nl_w7x} shows time traces of ion heat flux from \GX along with the time traces from stella and GENE, which were taken directly from the data made available by \citet{Gonzalez2022} (and corresponding to Fig. 12 in that work).
+Moving on to the nonlinear version of this test case, \cref{fig:nl_w7x} shows time traces of ion heat flux from \GX along with the time traces from stella and GENE, which were taken directly from the supplementary data made available by \citet{Gonzalez-Jerez2022} (and corresponding to Fig. 12 in that work{; however note the factor of $\sqrt{2}$ difference in the definition of $v_{ti}$, and hence a factor of $2\sqrt{2}$ difference in $Q_{GB}$, in GX relative to the definitions used in stella and GENE}).
 Both stella and GENE used rather high velocity resolution for this case, with $N_{v_\parallel}=60$, $N_\mu=24$.
-For \GX we show a case with moderate velocity-space resolution, $(\mathcal{L},\mathcal{M})=(8,16)$, and a coarse resolution case with $(\mathcal{L},\mathcal{M})=(4,6)$.
+For \GX we show a case with moderate velocity-space resolution, $( N_\ell, N_m)=(8,16)$, and a coarse resolution case with $( N_\ell, N_m)=(4,8)$.
 Both of these agree well with the higher-resolution cases from both stella and GENE, which indicates that the promising Laguerre-Hermite convergence observed in the tokamak benchmarks carries over to stellarators.
-Additionally, the wallclock time for the \GX cases was 218 minutes in the moderate resolution case and 20 minutes in the coarse case, with each running on a single A100 GPU.
-This performance compares very favorably to the performance reported for this case for stella and GENE by \citet{Gonzalez2022}, which both required over 46000 core hours, albeit at much higher velocity resolution.
-Nonetheless, the \GX results illustrate the combined advantages of the Laguerre-Hermite approach and GPU acceleration.
+Additionally, the wallclock time for the \GX cases was 90 minutes (on 4 GPUs) in the moderate resolution case and 28 minutes (on 1 GPU) in the coarse case.